Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 “This is a political convention.
 But needing our only son — and all of the cherished hostages — home is not a political issue.
 It is a humanitarian issue,” said his father, Jon Polin.
 His mother, Rachel, who bowed her head during the ovation and touched her chest, said “Hersh, if you can hear us, we love you, stay strong, survive.”

 Some 250 hostages were taken on Oct.
-7. Before the military’s announcement of the latest discovery of bodies, Israel said it believed 108 hostages were still held in Gaza, of which about one-third were dead.
-In late August, the Israeli military recovered the bodies of six hostages in southern Gaza.

-Eight hostages have been rescued by Israeli forces, the most recent found on Tuesday.
+7. Israel now believes that 101 remain in captivity, including 35 who are believed to be dead.
 More than 100 were freed during a weeklong cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.
+Eight have been rescued by Israeli forces.

 Two previous Israeli operations to free hostages killed scores of Palestinians.
 Hamas says several hostages have been killed in Israeli airstrikes and failed rescue attempts.
 Israeli troops mistakenly killed three Israelis who escaped captivity in December.